 - How long have you worked in childcare or with children?

-- What do you like most about caring for others?
+- What do you enjoy most about caring for others?

-- Where have you lived in the past ten years, and for how long?
+- Can you outline where you’ve lived in the past ten years?

-- Do you have personal and professional references?
+- Do you have both personal and professional references?

-- Can you describe your previous experience as a nanny?
-How long have you been working in childcare?
+- Can you describe your previous experience as a nanny or caregiver?

-- What ages of children have you cared for in the past?
-Do you have a preference for or unique expertise in certain age groups?
+- What ages of children have you worked with?
+Do you have a preference for or specific expertise in certain age groups?

-- Are you certified in CPR and First Aid?
-If not, would you be willing to obtain certification?
+- Are you certified in CPR and First Aid, or would you be willing to obtain certification?

-- How do you handle discipline and behavioral issues with children?
+- How do you handle discipline or behavioral issues with children?

-- What activities do you typically engage with children to promote their development and well-being?
+- What activities do you engage in to support children’s development and well-being?

-- How do you approach meal preparation and feeding schedules for children?
+- How do you approach meal preparation and maintaining feeding schedules?

-- Are you comfortable with light housekeeping tasks related to the children (e.g., cleaning up after meals, children’s laundry)?
+- Are you open to light housekeeping tasks related to childcare (e.g., cleaning up after meals, children’s laundry)?

-- How do you prioritize safety when caring for children indoors and outdoors?
+- How do you ensure children’s safety, both indoors and outdoors?

-- Can you provide an example of a challenging situation you’ve encountered while caring for children and how you handled it?
+- Can you share an example of a challenging situation you’ve faced while caring for children and how you resolved it?

-- What is your availability, and are you open to occasional overtime or evenings/weekends if needed?
+- What is your availability, and are you open to occasional overtime or weekend care?

-- Do you have reliable transportation, and are you comfortable driving children if required?
+- Do you have reliable transportation, and are you comfortable driving children if needed?

 - Are you comfortable with pets, and do you have any allergies we should know?

-- What are your salary expectations, and are you looking for a long-term commitment with a family?
+- What are your salary expectations, and are you seeking a long-term role with a family?

-- Do you have any additional skills or certifications relevant to childcare (e.g., early childhood education courses)?
+- Do you have additional skills or certifications relevant to childcare (e.g., early childhood education)?

 Also, consider asking a few questions about their academic/educational background.
 For example, what high school did you attend?
 Where did you go to college?
 What did you major in?
 What was your favorite subject and why?
 What types of childcare classes did you take?